 Overly large breasts can be a burden in many ways.
 Heavy breasts can make physical activity difficult or impossible, and they can lead to back, shoulder, and neck problems.

 Breasts that are too large can cause skin irritation beneath the crease and cause your bra straps to pull and cut into your skin.
 Breasts that are pendulous and out of proportion with your body can also be a mental burden.
 Fortunately, a breast reduction can resolve many of these issues and help you live a more active life.

-In a breast reduction, excess fat, tissue and skin are removed to create breasts that are in proportion to your body, with a youthful shape and lift.
-Most women who undergo a breast reduction enjoy increased activity, less back pain, the ability to wear a broader range of clothes, and improved self esteem.
+A breast reduction procedure, performed in Fort Wayne, Indiana removes excess fat, tissue, and skin to create breasts that are in proportion to your body, with a youthful shape and lift.
+Most women who undergo a breast reduction enjoy increased activity, less back pain, the ability to wear a broader range of clothes, and improved self-esteem.

 Knowing what to do and what to expect before your surgery will make for the best possible outcome.

 Before your breast reduction procedure, you may be asked to undergo lab tests or a medical evaluation.
 Dr. Lee may ask you to get a baseline mammogram and another after surgery to help identify any future changes in your breast tissue.
 You will need to avoid aspirin and anti-inflammatory drugs, which can increase bleeding.
 If you smoke, you will need to stop well in advance of your surgery.

 Your surgery will be performed at the fully accredited Southwest Surgical Suites.
 Be sure to arrange for someone to drive you home after surgery and to stay with you at least the first night following surgery.

 You will likely receive general anesthesia—Dr. Lee will recommend the best choice for your procedure.
 You will need to arrange for someone to drive you home after your surgery and spend the first night with you.

 Check out our featured videos to learn more from our experienced team.